 - In both the view formats, the Summary Panel displays details of all the instances in your network.

-Circle Pack view
+Circle pack view

-Colour.
+Color.
 Each instance is represented in Circle Pack as a colored circle.
 The color of the circle indicates the health of that instance.

-- Green - instance score is between 100 and 80; the instance is healthy.
+- Green - instance score is between 100 and 80.
+The instance is healthy.

 - Yellow - instance score is between 80 and 50; some issues have been noticed and in need of review.

-- Red - instance score is below 50; the instance is in a critical stage as there are multiple issues noticed on that instance.
+- Red - instance score is below 50.
+The instance is in a critical stage as there are multiple issues noticed on that instance.

 Size.
 The size of these colored circles indicates the number of virtual servers configured on that instance.
 A bigger circle indicates that there are a greater number of virtual servers.

-You can hover the mouse pointer on each of the instance circles (coloured circles) to view a summary.
+You can hover the mouse pointer on each of the instance circles (colored circles) to view a summary.
 The hover tool tip displays the host name of the instance, the number of active virtual servers and the number of applications configured on that instance.

 Grouped instance circles